dcanTOKA/particle_swarm_optimization/README.md

 ## Further

-> Also change the inertia effect and give it a range
+-  Also change the inertia effect and give it a range.
-> Add a option for two unknown equations
+-  Add a option for two unknown equations.